 Transaction and Position Transfer to a Backup Clearing Member

 - All pending transactions and open positions of the Clearing Member and its clients are evaluated.

 - Clients with segregated accounts and a backup Clearing Member are transferred to the backup Clearing Member.
 The remaining clients are provided with a specific timeline to name a new Clearing Member.
 ECC will support the clients transfer of positions and transactions to the new Clearing Member.

 Netting of Open Positions and TransactionsAny remaining open positions and transactions are netted across proprietary and client positions.
-Open positions are evaluated and a close-out strategy is set by ECC’s Crisis Management Team.
+Open positions are evaluated and a close-out strategy is set by ECC’s Default Management Team.

 This close-out strategy takes into account the characteristics of the open positions (such as daily transaction volume, current market situation) to ensure minimum disruption of the market and, at the same time, compliance with the principles of reasonableness and good faith in managing the closing-out of positions.
 ECC can use third parties to manage the close-out process.

 ECC can also decide to keep positions if these do not entail any material risk.
 The close-out procedure can involve the markets ECC serves but also an auction by ECC.
 Clearing Members and trading participants in ECCs markets can be asked to participate in the close-out procedure on a voluntary basis.